 Charlie Hester, Auditor and Slaughter Specialist, was raised on his family’s farm in New Mexico.
 After graduating with at BBA, he left New Mexico and entered corporate America.
 After 30 years he has returned to his roots.
 Charlie currently lives in Texas where he serves as Business Manager of a vertically integrated family owned food distribution network which includes a grassfed/natural ranch operation, organic farm, meat processing plant, health food store/restaurant, and direct marketing at 14 area farmers’ markets.
 This ranch encompasses a sustainable cattle, hog, sheep, poultry and organic produce operation.

 Tim Holmes, Director of Compliance, is a graduate of East Carolina University with a B.S. in industrial engineering technology.
-With more than 24 years experience as an outdoor pasture pig farmer, Tim is well-suited to inspect and verify compliance of participating farms with Animal Welfare Approved standards.
+With more than 24 years experience as an outdoor pasture pig farmer, Tim is well-suited to inspect and verify compliance of participating farms with Certified Animal Welfare Approved by AGW standards.
 He enjoys working with farmers in the program to help ensure animal well-being.

 Amanda Hull, Farmer and Market Outreach Coordinator, was born and raised in Indiana, but has extensive work experience in the West region and is currently based in Tucson, Arizona.
 She has followed her passion for sustainable agriculture since graduating from Purdue University in 2009, managing small, diverse vegetable operations in Washington and Alaska and working in livestock management in California.
 She is particularly interested in supporting the creation of profitable, cooperative relationships for farmers, as well as promoting high-quality animal products as part of a healthy diet.
 Amanda is responsible for farmer and consumer services in the West region.

 Richard Long, Auditor, grew up on a family dairy farm in Western New York and received a Bachelors of Science degree in Animal Science from North Carolina State University.
 After graduating he returned home and operated the family farm in partnership with his father.
 Next, he returned to school to get an additional BS degree in Chemical Engineering and worked in industry for several years.
-Now that he’s retired he is very excited to return to the agricultural world as an auditor for Animal Welfare Approved.
+Now that he’s retired he is very excited to return to the agricultural world as an auditor for Certified Animal Welfare Approved by AGW.
 In his spare time he also assists with local youth programs and is leader of the local 4-H Sheep Club.
 Richard and his family currently maintain a flock of registered Lincoln Longwool sheep for show and for wool production.

 Peter Mundy, Writer/Editor, spent much of his childhood in upstate New York, before moving with his family to the UK.
 After gaining a MSc in environmental policy and management in 1997, he joined the UK’s largest organic certifier—the Soil Association—where he worked as editor for the Organic Farming magazine for over 12 years.
 As a freelance writer, he has worked on several major sustainable food and farming projects, including editing the original content for the European Commission’s consumer-facing Organic Farming website.
-Peter is responsible for producing the quarterly AWA Newsletter, as well as contributing to other written material from the program.
+Peter is responsible for producing the quarterly Sustainable Farming Magazine, as well as contributing to other written material from the program.

-Stan Pace, Auditor, joined Animal Welfare Approved as an auditor in July of 2010.
+Stan Pace, Auditor, joined Certified Animal Welfare Approved by AGW and A Greener World as an auditor in July of 2010.
 Stan grew up on a family farm in Mississippi that raised poultry and cattle.
 After getting his B.S. in Animal Science from MSU in 1987 and a M.S degree in Agriculture Education from Oklahoma State University in 1992 he worked with various large agriculture corporations in the poultry industry.
 In 2007 after resigning as an Extension Agent in Mississippi, Stan, his wife, Kathy, and their 4 children purchased a farm and began producing and selling grass finished, all natural beef in central Kentucky.
 Additionally, since 2007, he has worked with various sustainable agricultural groups in an effort to promote sustainable local foods and family farms.

 Christine Peckham, Corrective Action Plan Coordinator, holds a M.S. degree in Geology from Sul Ross State University in Alpine, Texas.
 Previously, Chris performed technical and regulatory reviews of hazardous waste management facility permit applications and provided guidance and support for those facilities seeking permits.
 She also has extensive experience in the review, approval, and oversight of the implementation of corrective action plans for the remediation of contaminated soil and ground water at hazardous waste management facilities.
 Agriculturally, Chris worked as a scout for a crop management consulting firm, identifying and reporting insect and weed pests, plant diseases, mineral deficiencies, and any other potential negative impacts on corn, soybean, and wheat crops.